Jisel-0/Ms-and-Bs-Calculator/README.md

 If the user knows the experimental Ms value, the program computes the percentage difference between the estimated and experimental values and visualizes the results.

 ## Features
-- Computes Ms using multiple empirical equations
+- Computes Ms and Bs using multiple empirical equations
-- Compares estimated Ms with an experimental value (if available)
+- Compares estimated Ms and Bs with an experimental value (if available)
 - Graphical visualization of the results
 - Supports a wide range of alloying elements